-Metric Target Actual of participants in remote workshops 100 Stakeholder workshops - 25 participants Public open house - 20 participants of completed surveys 200 per online survey ■ 620 responses of completed stakeholder questionnaires 50 ■ 108 sent; 38 responses of people on email distribution list 150 108 stakeholders49 public ■ 12,689 total impressions, including: v Social media reach None specified ■ 7249 impression/4 posts - District of Summerland FB page Process ■ 5440 impressions/3 posts - Summerland Recreation FB page Representativeness of participants surveyed Participants generally represent Summerland's demographic make- The demographics of survey respondents were generally representative of Summerland as a whole except for: Gender: Females were overrepresented among survey participants (76% in survey, 54% in Summerland) up Respondents with children in home were overrepresented (43% in survey, 28% in Summerland) ■ Age: People under 18 and people over 75 were underrepresented, while people 35 to 44 were over-represented.
-Outputs and outcomes Stakeholders and rec centre users were aware of the process The public were aware of the process Results achieved from the engagement.
-Most participants felt that their input affected the outcome TBD Œ A well-supported Needs Assessment Lessons learned from the engagement ■ TBD TBD
+Metric Target Actual of participants in remote workshops 100 Stakeholder workshops - 25 participants Public open house - 20 participants of completed surveys 200 per online survey 620 responses to the initial survey386 responses to the follow-up survey of completed stakeholder questionnaires 50 ■ 108 sent; 38 responses of people on email distribution list 150 108 stakeholders49 public Process Social media reach None specified 12,689 total impressions, including: 7249 impression/4 posts - District of Summerland FB page 5440 impressions/3 posts - Summerland Recreation FB page Pro Representativeness of participants surveyed Participants generally represent Summerland's demographic make- up The demographics of survey respondents were generally representative of Summerland as a whole except for: Gender: Females were overrepresented among survey participants (76% in the initial survey, 66% in the follow-up survey, 54% in Summerland) Respondents with children in home were overrepresented (43% in the initial survey, 47% in the follow-up survey, 28% in Summerland) Age: People under 18 and people over 75 were underrepresented, while people 35 to 44 were over-represented.
+Results Outputs and outcomes achieved from the engagement.
+Stakeholders and rec centre users were aware of the process The public were aware of the process Most participants felt that their input affected the outcome Feedback on the engagement process has been positive and there were higher numbers of responses to the surveys than anticipated.
+Extensive outreach was done by the District of Summerland to promote the process and notify the community of their opportunities to